-Out gunned, out manned, in small ships eating rotten food, suffering heavy losses, without these scurvy dog pirates we may have never won our battle for freedom against the British.
-The greatest weapon we had was the good cheer, high morale and fighting spirit that USA pirates were well known for.
-The musicians, dancers and singers on the pirate ships were the most revered crew as they began and shared the good cheer.
-They were the first rock stars of the USA!
+Out gunned, out manned, in small ships eating rotten food, suffering heavy losses, without these scurvy dog pirates, now called the marines, we may have never won our battle for freedom against the British.
+The musicians that marched into battle playing “Yankee Doodle Dandy” became our countries first rock stars.

 George Washington commanded an all volunteer army to fight for freedom.
 A public ledger kept track of the good deeds of every person.
 We do the same and keep score with a pirate coin called a “Dubloon.”
 To remind us to always start with good cheer, and “Get Loony” we call these coins “Loonies.”